micromatch/micromatch/README.md

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

+Please read the [contributing guide](.github/contributing.md) for avice on opening issues, pull requests, and coding standards.

 ### Contributors

 | **Commits** | **Contributor**<br/> |